takahiroaoki/packer-container/README.md

 Packer execution environment.

 ## Requirement
-- DockerDesktop
+- Docker Desktop
 - VSCode & Dev Container Extension

-We use GitHub Codespaces.
+※The maintainer uses codespaces.

 ## Setup
 We have to create an IAM user "packer" profile with appropriate access.